KarunaKH/Laser-Checkmate/README.md

 Its Simple!
 The more blocks in your range, the more points you get, and YOU WIN!

 # Rules:
-1. Each laser's beam penetrates in each direction, UP, DOWN, LEFT, RIGHT,and All four diagonals.
+1. Each laser's beam penetrates in all 8 directions(UP, DOWN, LEFT, RIGHT,and All four diagonals).
 2. The range of the Lasers get blocked by walls(edges of the grid) and Towers(occupying random place in the grid).
 3. You can place lasers only in an empty block.
 4. Your laser's range can intersect with other laser's range, and you do get points for that!